pkofod/DynamicProgramming.jl/README.md

 packages yet to be announced: NestedFixedPoint.jl, NestedPseudoLikelihood.jl, MPEC.jl,
 and a meta package to reexport this and the other packages called StructuralEstimation.jl.

 This package is still in active development.
-Things will change, and the name is probably one of those things.
-DynamicProgramming is too broad, and I am considering MDPTools.jl.
+Things will change.